To apply to the Sjöström Lab, please use this form.

-Illustration of the quadruple whole-cell recording approach for finding monosynaptically connected pairs of neurons in acute neocortical slices.
-Left and middle: 2-photon laser-scanning microscopy of cells dye filled via recording pipette reveals four pyramidal cells.
-Right: A spike train in cell D evokes EPSPs in pyramidal cells A, B, and C. By Dr Hovy Wong.
+Illustration of the quadruple patch-clamp method for finding synaptically connected pairs of neurons.
+Left and middle: Two-photon laser-scanning microscopy of pyramidal cells dye-filled via the recording pipette.
+Right: A spike train in pyramidal cell D evokes EPSPs in pyramidal cells A, B, and C. By Dr Hovy Wong.